Client Side

 message

-: The message to be displayed in the notification.
+: The message to be displayed in the notification.duration

-: How long the notification should be visible on the screen (in seconds).
+: How long the notification should be visible on the screen (in seconds).type

 The event determines which framework is being used and shows the notification accordingly.